 Comfort Food, Delicious Social Action

-Our meals are prepared with a wide variety of ingredients, often using fresh produce donated by local farms such as Mountain Heartbeet, Tanna Farm, Moulton Farm, Windover Farm, and the NH Mushroom Company, to name a few.
-Friends and neighbors offer eggs, wild game, and groceries to our stores, helping us to create a wide variety of recipes to tempt many palates.
-We raise our own pork and lamb, and our neighbor contributes beef, which we use if a recipe includes meat.
+Our meals are prepared with a wide variety of ingredients, often using fresh produce donated by or purchased from local farms such as Mountain Heartbeet, Chestnut Meadow Farm, Tanna Farm, Moulton Farm, Windover Farm, and the NH Mushroom Company, to name a few.
+Friends and neighbors offer eggs and groceries to our stores, helping us to create a wide variety of recipes to tempt many palates.

 Meals are served from a special room with its own clearly-labelled entrance on our front porch.
-We advertise on local chat groups when we’ve restocked, with a short description of the menu.
-Meal ingredients are posted on the side of the fridge.
+We advertise on local chat groups and social media when we’ve restocked, with a short description of the menu.
+Meal ingredients are labelled on each portion, with allergens highlighted.
 Folks can come by any time at all to pick up a meal.
 We ask that meals taken are logged, with donation amount (if a donation is possible).
 All meals are fully-cooked and need only be reheated to eat!

 Donations keep these meals coming!
 The food is for all who need or want it; donations from those who have more cash to spare offset the meals for those without much disposable income.